Wildsong/docker-caddy-proxy/README.md

 [lucaslorentz/caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy).
 Many thanks to homeall and to lucaslorentz for their excellent work.

-I am using Cloudflare for my domains, so Caddy makes the most sense.
+At home, I use Cloudflare for my domains.
-By using a Cloudflare API token, the proxy can communicate directly with their DNS to activate Let's Encrypt certificates.
+By using a Cloudflare API token, the Caddy proxy can communicate directly with the Cloudflare DNS to activate Let's Encrypt certificates.
 It is an elegant approach and even works behind a firewall.

+This is not an option at work, we don't use Cloudflare, so I need to use the conventional approach: tell Let's Encrypt to access a secret that is placed on a public webserver running on port 80.

 ## What this project is for

-I have a bunch of use cases I need to support, that I have already conquered with the nginx proxy.
-I need to put together tests to see what it would be like using Caddy instead.
+Mostly at work, I have several use cases I need to support, that I had already conquered with the nginx proxy.

-I met the basic requirement, which is to reverse proxy several services that were already running behind a swag proxy.
+At home I met the basic requirement, which is to reverse proxy several services that were already running behind a swag proxy.

 I have a single caddy instance running to serve static content